House to help arrest inflation

-The House of Representatives is committed to continuing its support of the Marcos administration’s efforts, including further reducing the cost of rice, which has been the primary driver of headline inflation over the years.
+The House of Representatives has committed to continue assisting the Marcos administration’s efforts to, among other things, further reduce the price of rice, which has been the primary driver of headline inflation throughout the years.

-In a statement on Friday, Speaker Martin Romualdez said the chamber will work closer with President Ferdinand Marcos to continue curbing the high prices of commodities and maintain the slow inflation rate recorded in September at 1.9 percent.
+In a statement on Friday, Speaker Martin Romualdez said the chamber will work closer with President Ferdinand Marcos Jr. to continue to curb the high prices of commodities and maintain the slow inflation rate of 1.9 percent recorded in September.

-Last month’s inflation was drastically lower than the 3.3 percent printed in August and was the lowest in over four years when the inflation rate plunged to 1.6 percent in May 2020.
+Last month’s inflation rate was drastically lower than the 3.3 percent recorded in August and was the lowest in over four years when the inflation rate plunged to 1.6 percent in May 2020.

-The government attributed the decline to a decrease in the pricing of particular goods, including vegetables, fish, and rice, among others.
+The government attributed the decline to a decrease in the prices of particular goods, including vegetables, fish, and rice, among others.

 National Statistician Claire Dennis Mapa said the cost of rice, previously the top source of inflation, has been dropping since July.

-It is the first time this year that it has dropped to single digits and also the lowest since the 4.2 percent recorded in July last year.
+It is the first time this year that it dropped to single digits and is also the lowest since the 4.2 percent recorded in July last year.

 Back in March, rice inflation soared to 24.4 percent.